RashedHindash/ANIMMIX/README.md

 <h3 align="center">How To Install</h3>

-1- Download the basic file.
+1- Download the Zip file.

-2- Unzip the file and place it in a location that 3ds Max can access.
+2- Unzip the file and place it in a location of your choice.

 3- Open 3ds Max.

-4- Go to Scripting → Open Script.
+4- Go to Scripting → Run Script.

 5- Navigate to the folder containing the script and select it.